12TribesofIsrael/ultimatedisputegenerator/outputletter/Equifax/Lee_2025-08-05_DELETION_DEMAND_Equifax.md

 - **REQUEST** complete account documentation
 - **VERIFY** Metro 2 format compliance
 - **DELETE** any unverifiable information immediately

+## REQUEST FOR PROCEDURE – FCRA §1681i(6)(B)(iii)
+Pursuant to my rights under **15 U.S.C § 1681i(6)(B)(iii)** I DEMAND, **within 15 days (not 30)**, a complete description of the procedure used to determine the accuracy and completeness of each disputed account, including:
+1. The business name, address, and telephone number of every furnisher contacted.
+2. The name of the employee at your company who conducted the investigation.
+3. Copies of any documents obtained or reviewed in the course of the investigation.

+## METHOD OF VERIFICATION (MOV) – TEN CRITICAL QUESTIONS
+1. What certified documents were reviewed to verify each disputed account?
+2. Who did you speak to at the furnisher? (name, position, phone, and date)
+3. What formal training was provided to your investigator?
+4. Provide copies of all correspondence exchanged with each furnisher.
+5. Provide the date of first delinquency you received from the furnisher.
+6. Provide the specific month and year these items will cease reporting.
+7. Provide proof of timely procurement of certified documents.
+8. Provide the cost incurred to obtain the documents.
+9. Provide a **notarized affidavit** confirming the accuracy of your investigation.
+10. Explain why **Metro 2** reporting guidelines were not followed.

+### 15-DAY ACCELERATION – NO FORM LETTERS
+I legally and lawfully **REFUSE** any generic form letter response.
+You now have **15 days**, not 30, to comply with all demands above.

 ## STATUTORY VIOLATIONS IDENTIFIED